2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The 2004 Sacagawea Dollar value structure divides into three primary collecting categories based on production facility and strike type.

-Business strikes from Philadelphia and Denver were sold exclusively to collectors through mint sets and direct purchases, never entering general circulation.
-The San Francisco facility produced only proof specimens featuring enhanced striking techniques and specially prepared dies that create distinctive mirror-like surfaces with frosted design elements.
+Business strikes from Philadelphia and Denver were sold exclusively to collectors through mint sets and direct purchases.
+The San Francisco facility produced only proof specimens — coins struck with specially prepared, highly polished dies that create mirror-like fields with frosted design elements, a finish designated “DCAM” (Deep Cameo) at its finest.

 2004-P Sacagawea Dollar Value

-The 2004-P Sacagawea Dollar offers an interesting case study in modern coin collecting.
-With a mintage of 2.66 million pieces, it ranks as the third-lowest in the Sacagawea circulation strike series, though its market value depends primarily on preservation quality rather than mintage figures alone.
+The 2004-P Sacagawea Dollar is a compelling case study in condition rarity.
+With a mintage of 2.66 million pieces from Philadelphia, it ranks as the third-lowest in the Sacagawea circulation strike series — yet its value depends far more on preservation than on mintage figures alone.

 2004-P Sacagawea Dollar Price/Grade Chart